Listen to this post

 I know that picking the best solution, at the moment, with all the facts laid out, is the way to avoid analysis paralysis.

-I know that solutions can't be fast, cheap, and good at the same time yet strive for the center of all three.
+I know solutions can't be fast, cheap, and good simultaneously, yet I strive for the right balance based on functional requirements.

 A Software Development Philosophy Evolves

 My software development philosophy is evergreen.
 It changes after learning new things.
-This account of my development philosophies is nowhere near complete, and it never will be.
+My account of my development philosophies is nowhere near complete and never will be.
 As always, a great magician never reveals all his tricks.

 I refine my software development philosophy regularly in the spirit of continuous improvement.

-Here are a few books that will help you develop your own software development philosophy.
+Here are a few books to help you develop your software development philosophy.